ExWaltz/Scripts/README.md

 - pandoc (For Markdown to PDF)
 - python (For Running python scripts)

-## deskls
-This is an attempt to list all the desktop file by names.
-Currently not working.
-Planning to fix it in the future (Low Priority)

 ## dmenu_launch
 This is an application launcher using ls.
 It has an alternative using find to list applications.
 It is made due to dmenu_run being slow on my system.
 #### Dependencies
 - dmenu

 ## dmenu_playlist
-This is add a folder to the current playlist of mpd.
+This is add a music folder to the current playlist of mpd.
 #### Dependencies
 - mpc
 - dmenu